 Switchboard: (0) 20 7499-9000

 You must attend all class sessions and complete advance reading assignments.
 You complete a series of graded in-class arbitration simulations in the International Commercial Arbitration Theory and Practice course.
 For the International Trade and Investment Dispute Settlement as well as the foundation course, you must complete an exam.
-There is no mandatory grading curve.
 There are no prerequisites.
 Acceptance of any credit or grade for any course taken in this program is subject to approval by the student’s home school.

 It is unlikely that participation in a foreign program may be used to accelerate graduation.
 Students interested in acceleration should seek clarification at their home schools in light of ABA Standard 304, Interpretation 304-4.

 Note: Mitchell Hamline students are advised that academic credit for “Introduction to U. S. Arbitration Law: Domestic and International Perspectives” is not awarded if you have already taken an introductory arbitration course for law school credit.

 Mitchell Hamline reserves the right to alter or cancel this program for limited enrollment or if exceptional circumstances (natural disaster, war, political unrest, or similar emergency) occurs.
 You are promptly notified if a State Department travel warning is issued for the United Kingdom, if there is a major alteration of the program, or if the program is canceled.

 In the event of program cancellation, all tuition and fees are refunded.
 By request, the director can use his best efforts to arrange for you to attend a similar program.
 In the event of material program alteration, you may cancel by sending a letter stating your intentions and request for a refund of tuition and fees within seven days of notification.
 Refunds are issued within 20 days after program cancellation or receipt of your letter.
 Mitchell Hamline only provides refunds if the program is cancelled or there is substantial change to the current travel warning.